OkkosOrganization/iot-pot/src/html/README.md

 # Configuration web app

-The configuration app is served by the Arduino web server.
+The configuration app is served by the ESP32 web server.
 The app is basically a single HTML-string with CSS, JS and fonts inlined.
 The file [index.h](./index.h) contains the HTML-string as a 'PROGMEM'-string, which means that the string is saved in the Arduino's Flash memory and saves RAM.

 ## Requirements